Quick Take

 The biggest threat to Muscovy ducks is habitat loss due to deforestation.
 Other threats are hunting, egg-collecting, and hybridization with domestic birds.

-Muscovy ducks are listed as Least Concern on IUCN’s Redlist and have a population size between 50,000 to 499,999 individuals.
+Muscovy ducks are listed as Least Concern on IUCN’s Redlist and have a population size between 50,000 and 499,999 individuals.
 However, their number has decreased over the years because of habitat loss.

 Domestication

-Various Native American tribes in North America had domesticated the Muscovy duck by the time Columbus arrived in the Bahamas.
-Then, in the 16th century, a few of them were transported to Europe on the ship Santa Maria.
+Indigenous peoples in Central and South America had domesticated the Muscovy duck by the time Columbus arrived in the Americas.
+Then, in the 16th century, a few of them were transported to Europe.

-Now, they trade under the name “Barbary duck” and are very popular because their mildly gamey meat is reminiscent of roast beef with the veal’s tenderness.
+Now, they trade under the name “Barbary duck” and are very popular because their mildly gamey meat is reminiscent of roast beef but with the tenderness of veal.

-Their color often determines their taste.
-For example, white muscovy ducks are sought-after because their meat tastes the best, while darker ducks have more melanin in the skin, which can be unappealing.
+Their plumage color often influences their flavor.
+For example, white muscovy ducks are sought after because their meat tastes the best, while darker ducks have more melanin in the skin, which can make the skin unappealing to some consumers.

 Muscovy Ducks as Pets